-Maurice and Yoann Audejean, a father-and-son duo, share a deep passion for astronomy in Chinon.
-They proudly own a Newtonian telescope with a diameter of 400 mm and a focal length of 1800 mm.
+Maurice and Yoann Audejean, father and son, are amateur astronomers based in Chinon, France.
+They operate a Newtonian telescope with a 400 mm diameter and a focal length of 1800 mm.

-Maurice has been practicing astronomy since the 1960s, building a wealth of experience that he passed on to Yoann in the 1990s.
-Together, they have been pursuing their shared passion since 2024.
-In addition, they actively participate in solar observations using CLIMSO coronagraphs at the Pic du Midi de Bigorre Observatory.
+Maurice has been practicing astronomy since the 1960s, and passed down his solid experience to his son Yoann during the 1990s.
+Since 2024, they have been pursuing their passion together, regularly participating in solar observations using the CLIMSO coronagraphs at the Pic du Midi de Bigorre observatory.

-To learn more about their journey, visit the Brief History page.
+To learn more about their background, visit the Brief History page.

 The Newtonian telescope with a diameter of 400 mm and a focal length of 1800 mm is shown opposite.

-Astronomical imaging for the joy of capturing celestial objects in photographs.
+Astronomical imaging, for the simple pleasure of capturing photographs of celestial objects.

 Imaging for photometric and astrometric studies.

-Some results are displayed on this website in the Image Gallery.
+Some of their results are displayed on this website, in the Image Gallery.

 Other instruments are used depending on their objectives, including: